Naereen/SublimeText3_SwitchDictionary/README.md

 - Find a nice way to install it locally?
 Or is it FIXED already?

 ## :hourglass: Future Features
 - Be more general: allow users to define manually a list of dictionary (path, and name), and add one command for each dictionary, and make the switch_spellcheck command cycle between them!
+XXX Use the [ST2 SwitchLanguage plugin](https://packagecontrol.io/packages/SwitchLanguage) ?

 ----